Ask Anything

 Retrieval-Augmented Generation (RAG) is one of the most practically useful patterns in applied AI.
 Instead of relying pureply on what a language model was trained on, RAG grounds the model's responses in a specific document of knowledge source you provide - making answers accurate, specific, and verifiable.

 This demo lets you experience that pipeline directly.
-Paste in a contract, upload a research paper, drop in a news article URL - then ask qustions ang get answers grounded in that exact content.
-No allucinations about things not in the document.
+Paste in a contract, upload a research paper, drop in a news article URL - then ask questions and get answers grounded in that exact content.
+No hallucinations about things not in the document.
 No generic responses.

 How It Works

-You provide a document - plan text, a PDF file, or any publically accessible URL.
+You provide a document - plain text, a PDF file, or any publicly accessible URL.
 The content is extracted and cleaned.

 The document is passed as context in the system prompt, with instructions to ground all answers in the provided content.